dragonlol88/escue/README.md

 <h3>Install a plugin across nodes</h3>
 Plugin install just supported from cluster command because of synchronization issue.
 And if already plugin installed, reinstall that plugin.
 Anyway, Because plugin is applied when elasticsearch restarted, reinstalled has no problem.
 But while reinstalling, If plugin install is failed, you must check plugin list.
+<br /><br />
 First, Check plugin list
 ```shell script
 $ escue cluster list -p sunny
 ```